isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 * <a href="https://eresources.nlb.gov.sg/infopedia/" target="_blank" rel="noopener noreferrer">Singapore Infopedia by the National Library Board (NLB)</a>: Find out more about Singaporean history and trivia on this online encyclopedia on Singapore.
 * <a href="https://roots.gov.sg" target="_blank" rel="noopener noreferrer">Roots by the National Heritage Board (NHB)</a>: Explore Singapore’s diverse culture and history through objects, images, stories and more.
 * <a href="https://sure.nlb.gov.sg" target="_blank" rel="noopener noreferrer">S.U.R.E.
 (Source .
 Understand .
 Research .
-Evaluate) website: Learn how to verify the information that you find.
+Evaluate) website</a>: Learn how to verify the information that you find.